 SAFE DISPOSAL OF RECORDS

 Where records have been identified for destruction they should be disposed of in an appropriate way.
 All records containing personal information, or sensitive policy information, should be shredded before disposal using a crosscut shredder, or stored in the secure waste disposal pod in the Admin Office, the contents of which are periodically shredded by a reputable confidential waste management contractor.
-Extra sacks may be filled with confidential waste, awaiting disposal, as long as the sacks are securely stored in a locked office in the meantime.
+Extra sacks may be filled with confidential waste, awaiting disposal, as long as the sacks are securely stored in a locked room in the meantime.

 Personal/sensitive records are not to be put in the dustbin or a skip.